Table of Contents Show

 Pro Tip: Once you’ve discovered a mouse in your camper, you’ll want to get them out ASAP!
 Learn How To Keep Mice Out of Your Camper For Good

-- Safe to use - No poison, no glue, no touch design, very safe to use and no more worrying of snapping fingers.
-Easy to...
+- Safe to use - No glue, no touch design, very safe to use and no more worrying of snapping fingers.
+Easy to clean odors...

 - Easy to use and set - Just put a bait in the cup, and put it back to the mouse trap, keep the trap clamp open, you can...